Collective attack free controlled quantum key agreement without quantum memory: Introduction

 In 1984, Bennett and Brassard proposed the most celebrated BB84 protocol \citep{BB84}, which magnificently achieves a key distribution task between two remote parties in an ideal scenario using quantum resources.
 The security of the BB84 protocol relies on the fundamental attributes of quantum physics.
-Subsequently, quantum key distribution (QKD) becomes a more attractive field that paid more attention to cryptography and progressed fast both in theory and experiment \citep{E91,BBM92,B92,SAR+04,P13,SPR17,DP+23}.
-Furthermore, many other important aspects of quantum cryptography, like quantum secure direct communication (QSDC) \citep{ping-pong_BF_02,DL+03}, quantum secret sharing (QSS) \citep{HB+99,KK+99,MSP+15}, quantum identity authentication (QIA) \citep{DHHM_1999,DP22,DP23}, quantum private comparison \citep{YW09,YC+09,CX+10,KSP18}, quantum digital signature \citep{GC01,DW+14,WD+15}, have been developed.
+Since the time BB84 protocol was proposed, quantum key distribution (QKD) has evolved as a prominent and rapidly advancing sub-field of cryptography, with significant progress in both theory \citep{CPC+09,SPR17,P13} and experiments \citep{BRM+20,RRE+21,ZLX+23}.
+Theoretical QKD schemes include those using single-photon \citep{B92,DP+23,SAR+04} and entangled-photon sources \citep{E91,BBM92}.
+More recently, measurement device-independent QKD \citep{LCQ12,CXC+14} and twin field QKD \citep{LYD+18,LYZ+19} have gained popularity in the cryptographic community.
+Efforts have also been made to enable free-space communication for QKD implementation \citep{LCP+22,DBD+24,DMB+24} with specific attention on the satellite assisted quantum communication \citep{GBL+23}.
+Furthermore, many other important aspects of quantum cryptography, like quantum secure direct communication (QSDC) \citep{ping-pong_BF_02,DL+03}, quantum secret sharing (QSS) \citep{HB+99,KK+99,MSP+15,LLW+23}, quantum identity authentication (QIA) \citep{DHHM_1999,DP22,DP23}, quantum private comparison \citep{YW09,YC+09,CX+10,KSP18}, quantum digital signature \citep{GC01,DW+14,WD+15}, have been developed.
 In addition to the above, QKA has appeared as an important cryptographic primitive which helps two or more parties to agree on an identical key with equal contribution of their own keys by using quantum resources.
-The relevance of QKA lies in its potential applications in electronic auctions, multiparty secure computing, access control, etc. \citep{ST+2000}, and in the role that it plays in establishing forward secrecy.
+The relevance of QKA lies in its potential applications in electronic auctions, multiparty secure computing, access control, etc. \citep{ST+2000}, and in the role that it plays in establishing forward secrecy\footnote{This security definition can be used to establish a secure bound for QKA \citep{DP24}.}.
 Because of its relevance in different areas, QKA has recently been established as a new domain of quantum cryptography.